TabPFN: One Model to Rule Them All?: TabPFN adaptivity

 This problem is especially interesting when the conditional distribution of the true label, $p(Y|X=x)$, has a simple parametric form.
 For example, if $X|Y=y$ is Gaussian, the noise-free classification problem can be solved efficiently via linear discriminant analysis (LDA).
 On the other hand, the conditional distribution of the corrupted label, $p(\tilde{Y}|X=x)$, does not have the correct functional form, which makes LDA inconsistent.
 In comparison, \citet{cannings2020classification} proved that $k$-nearest neighbors ($k$NN) and kernelized support vector machines (SVM) can be robust to label noise.
 However, these methods, which are based on local averaging, pay a price in terms of being less efficient when the labels are noise free.

 We show that TabPFN is able to break this robustness-efficiency trade-off.
-On the one hand, it remains consistent in the presence of label noise.
-On the other hand, it is more efficient than $k$NN, SVM and even LDA across all simulation settings, including when there is no label noise.
+On one hand, it remains consistent in the presence of label noise.
+On the other hand, it is more efficient than $k$NN, SVM and even LDA across all simulation settings, including noiseless settings.